10Nico17/Deep_RL_Assignments_CS285/README.md

 #### Task3:

 MBRL algorithm with on-policy data collection and iterative model training.
+On-policy is used, the collected data comes from the currently trained combination of dynamic model and MPC.
+Although there is no explicitly trained policy as in classical reinforcement learning algorithms, the combination of dynamic model and MPC acts as a ‘policy’ that determines actions and collects data.

 <pre style="font-size: 16px; font-weight: bold; width: 800px;">
 python cs285/scripts/run_hw4.py -cfg experiments/mpc/obstacles_multi_iter.yaml